hms-dbmi/scde/vignettes/diffexp.md

 For the purposes of this vignette, the model has been precomputed and can simply be loaded.

 ```r
 data(o.ifm)
 ```

-The `o.ifm` is a dataframe with error model coefficients for each cell (rows):
+The `o.ifm` is a dataframe with error model coefficients for each cell (rows).

 ```r
 head(o.ifm)
 ```

-Here, `corr.a` and `corr.b` are slope and intersept of the correlated component fit, `conc.*` refer to the concomitant fit, `corr.theta` is the NB over-dispersion, and `fail.r` is the background Poisson rate (fixed).
+Here, `corr.a` and `corr.b` are slope and intercept of the correlated component fit, `conc.*` refer to the concomitant fit, `corr.theta` is the NB over-dispersion, and `fail.r` is the background Poisson rate (fixed).

-Particularly poor cells may result in abnormal fits, most commonly showing negtive `corr.a`, and should be removed:
+Particularly poor cells may result in abnormal fits, most commonly showing negative `corr.a`, and should be removed.

 ```r